Diankabou

 Diankabou (Jàkáw) is a village and commune and seat of the Cercle of Koro in the Mopti Region of Mali.
 In 1998 the commune had a population of 14,760.

-Diankabou is a large village situated in the in plains between Bamba and Madougou.
+Diankabou is a large village situated in the plains between Bamba and Madougou.
 The village has large ponds with water lilies.
 Jamsay Dogon is spoken in Diankabou.
 A weekly Friday market is held in the village.
 Local surnames are Pudiougo, Guindo, Dara, and Teli.